emmercm/www/src/blog/calculating-table-size-in-postgresql.md

   - `pg_class.relkind`: `r` is ordinary tables and `m` is materialized views - this excludes indexes (`i`), sequences (`S`), views (`v`), composite types (`c`), TOAST tables (`t`), and foreign tables (`f`)
 - [`pg_namespace`](https://www.postgresql.org/docs/current/catalog-pg-namespace.html): catalogs namespaces (schemas)

+_See "[Calculating Table Size in MySQL](/blog/calculating-table-size-in-mysql)" for the MySQL version of this query._

 ## Finding the largest tables

 It's fairly easy to modify the above query to order by the largest total size: